 - With Board approval, sets annual financial goals, communicates progress, and ensures success

 - Recruits new Board members and engages existing Board members

-- Manages support staff and oversees all office functions including compliance and financial reporting, and vendor relations
+- Oversees all office functions including compliance, financial reporting, and vendor relations

-- Plays a leadership role in all fundraising activities consistent with the goals and objectives established with the Board of Directors
+- Leads all fundraising activities consistent with the goals and objectives established with the Board of Directors

 - Develops new donors and cultivates and stewards existing supporters

-- Recommends and implements a comprehensive donor management system
+- Recommends, implements and oversees a comprehensive donor management system

 - Collaborates with key stakeholders and develops collaborative campaigns

 - Identifies, implements an oversees a robust grants program sourcing support from government agencies, foundations and corporate sponsors

 - Motivates Board members to support fundraising initiatives and to leverage their personal and professional networks

 - Develops clear messaging to position the organization.

 - Serves as main spokesperson with all stakeholders and constituents that are key to CRF’s success, including but not limited to Board members, staff, individual and corporate donors and recipient organizations.